mjsqu/docker-dbt-postgres/README.md

 uid=1000(codespace) gid=1000(codespace) groups=1000(codespace)...
 ```

-Populate the .env file with the outputs of the `id` command and some settings for postgres, for example:
+Populate the .env file with the outputs of the `id` command and some settings for PostgreSQL, for example:

 ```.env
 UID=1000